Ajaygajulaeverest/Ajay-Unit-testing-assignment/unit-testing-for-beginners-typescript-starter/README.md

 => sudo npm install

 # usage
-- the spec.ts files are located in the src file.
+- The spec.ts files are located in the src file.
-- to test the file, we use the command => npm run test
+- To test the file, we use the command => npm run test
-- we need to command < npm run test-cov > to get the test coverage of all the tests which are in the folder.
+- We need to command < npm run test-cov > to get the test coverage of all the tests which are in the folder.

 # Contact
-  name : Ajay Gajula
+  Name : Ajay Gajula ,
-  email: ajay.gajula@everest.engineering
+  Email: ajay.gajula@everest.engineering